 Volleyball BC has an independent third-party to expertly and confidentially review complaints that concern abuse and maltreatment.
-This is Abuse-Free Sport, a "one stop shop" for managing complaints of abuse and maltreatment.
-Where appropriate, the organisation will conduct independent investigations and recommends sanctions against individuals.
-Any participant in Volleyball BC activities can report incidents or suspected incidents of abuse and maltreatment directly and confidentially to the helpline and they will provide you with advice and handle the complaint.
-The Abuse Free Sport Program can be contacted at 1-888-837-7678 or info@abusefree-sport.ca or http://abuse-free-sport.ca
+Volleyball BC uses ITP Sport as an independent thirdparty to handle complaints that concern abuse and maltreatment.
+You can speak to someone confidentially and report any incidents directly to the helpline and they will provide you with advice and handle the complaint.
+If it is appropriate, they will also conduct an investigation into the complaint.
+ITP Sport can be contacted at 1-866-921-6714 or at www.integritycounts.ca